 This was a welcome move in making surrogacy a more achievable family-building option for prospective parents, though there is still a long way to go to streamline the process.

 We believe in taking the unnecessary strain and worry out of alternative family planning by providing clear and pragmatic advice on the surrounding legal issues.
-For further information please contact our fertility and parenting solicitor, Nicola Scott.
+For further information please contact our fertility and parenting consultant, Nicola Scott.